farhansdev/git-github-commands/readme.md

 * -u for upstream, origin for = your remote repo which is in your local environment, main is your branch name in which you push your code. when you first time pushing code on the github, you must write this command because this command set/connect your branch and remote repo on same upstream after that you can just write "git push" cmd.

+# After Everytime changes you must add file and commit then you can push easily your code on github.

 # Happy Coding!